These trees, which start with N, are diverse, with leaves, flowers, and textures that combine to create unique botanical wonders.

 Botanical Name: Celtis laevigata var. reticulata

-The Netleaf Hackberry Tree has leaves with intricate, lace-like veins, giving it a unique texture.
-This deciduous tree can grow up to 30 feet tall and is especially beautiful in the fall when its leaves turn a warm golden-yellow.
-The small berries it produces are a food source for birds.
+This 30-foot-tall deciduous tree features intricate leaves with delicate, lace-like veins, lending it a unique texture.
+You will see their increased beauty, especially in the fall when their leaves turn a warm golden-yellow.
+The small berries they produce will be a food source for the birds visiting your garden.

 10. Namboca Tree